The Child Neurology Residency is a five-year program designed for medical school graduates interested in a career in child neurology.

 - Outpatient Clinics

-- Selective and electives such as movement disorders, multiple sclerosis and cognitive neurology
+- Electives such as movement disorders, multiple sclerosis and cognitive neurology

 26 Child Neurology Rotations

-- Outpatient (includes Keto diet clinic, spasticity clinic, MDA, concussion and autism)
+- Outpatient (includes ketogenic diet clinic, spasticity clinic, MDA, concussion and autism)

 - EEG/EMU rotations